amitmse/Regulatory/IRB/README.md

 ![image](https://user-images.githubusercontent.com/10795158/134806231-7332178b-7ee5-4f98-8dce-89f0bc1da3bc.png)

-- Loss: The IRB approach is based on measures of unexpected losses (UL) and expected losses (EL).
+- **Loss**: The IRB approach is based on measures of unexpected losses (UL) and expected losses (EL).
 The risk-weight functions produce capital requirements for the UL portion.
   In cases where an IRB treatment is not specified, the risk weight for those other exposures is 100% and the resulting risk-weighted assets are assumed to represent UL only.
   Banks must calculate an EL as PD x LGD for corporate, sovereign, bank, and retail exposures not in default.
 Expected losses are treated separately.
   While it is never possible to know in advance the losses a bank will suffer in a particular year, a bank can forecast the average level of credit losses it can reasonably